terra-money/classic-core/docs/concepts/validator/validator-faq.md

 ### What are software requirements?

-In addition to running a Cosmos Hub node, validators should develop monitoring, alerting and management solutions.
+In addition to running a Terra Network node, validators should develop monitoring, alerting and management solutions.

 ### What are bandwidth requirements?

-The Cosmos network has the capacity for very high throughput relative to chains like Ethereum or Bitcoin.
+The Terra network has the capacity for very high throughput relative to chains like Ethereum or Bitcoin.

 We recommend that the data center nodes only connect to trusted full-nodes in the cloud or other validators that know each other socially.
 This relieves the data center node from the burden of mitigating denial-of-service attacks.